AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_attributes_flutter.md

 } on ChatError catch (e) {}
 ```

-#### Remove custom attributes
+#### Remove one or more custom attributes

-Chat room members can call `removeAttributes` to remove one or more custom attributes.
+Chat room members can call `removeAttributes` to remove one or more custom attributes that are set by themselves and others.
 After you successfully call this method, other members in the chat room receive an `EMChatRoomEventHandler#onAttributesRemoved` callback.

 ```dart
 // Removes custom attributes by specifying the chat room ID and the attribute key list.